farkam135/GoIV/DEVELOPMENT.md

 * Download and install [Android Studio] (https://developer.android.com/studio/index.html)
 * Set up [Android Development Environment] (https://spring.io/guides/gs/android/)

+In instructions below we'll refer to IDEA's Settings dialog.
+We list it as reachable under `File > Settings`, but on Mac OS X it is found instead under `Android Studio > Preferences`.

 ## Project Set-up for GoIV (Required)
 * [Fork GoIV Repo] (https://help.github.com/articles/fork-a-repo/)
 * Copy `GoIVCodeStyle.xml` into the codestyles folder under the Android Studio preferences folder *(create codestyles folder if it does not exist)*